Help Others Restore Integrity man looking at a purple computer screen

 How to Help Someone Stop Watching Porn

 These reasons for watching porn can make quitting seem hopeless.
 If someone you love is trapped by porn, it may seem like nothing will change their desire for it.
-But don’t lose heart—at Covenant Eyes we talk with people every day who decide to confront their reasons for looking at porn and start the journey toward quitting for good.
+But don’t lose heart; at Covenant Eyes, we talk with people every day who decide to confront their reasons for looking at porn and start the journey toward quitting for good.
 Here are a few steps to help someone stop watching porn.

 Educate on the Dangers of Porn

-Let’s face it: a growing percentage of the population sees no problem with looking at porn.
 At Covenant Eyes, we’ve spent a lot of time creating free resources to help raise awareness about the problem of porn.
 Here are just a few that you can share:

 • Your Brain on Porn: This ebook looks at five ways porn warps your brain, as well as the Bible’s teaching on how to break free.